JohJakob/gitShare-Safari/README.markdown

 ## Usage

 When installed, the extension will provide a "Share" button next to the three action buttons ("Watch", "Star" and "Fork") on every repository page.
-Click it and share the repository easily on Twitter and Facebook.
+Click it and share the repository easily on Twitter, Facebook and Google+.